driv/driv.github.io/_drafts/kubernetes-mixins.markdown

     enabled: true
 ```

 That's all we need to enable Alloy to collect metrics from our cluster.
-It will not only configure Alloy to scrape the metrics, but it will also install metrics-server to expose the Kubernetes metrics API.
+It will configure Alloy to scrape the metrics and install metrics-server to expose the Kubernetes metrics API.

 The next step is to ship these metrics somewhere.
 We can use Grafana Mimir as a destination for our metrics.